MSc, PhD in Vision Science, State University of New York, New York

-Dr. Rucker is an assistant professor in the Department of Biomedical Science and Disease and a member of the graduate studies faculty at NECO.
-Dr. Rucker is currently teaching Human Anatomy and Ocular Physiology.
-Dr. Rucker teaches these courses to students pursuing the four year doctor of optometry degree and to students in the Accelerated Optometric Degree Program.
-Dr. Rucker supervises masters students as part of the graduate research program.
-Dr. Rucker joined the faculty in 2009 and brought with her several years of clinical experience as a British optometrist, as well as research experience as a vision scientist.
+Dr. Rucker is an associate professor in the Department of Biomedical Science and Disease and a member of the graduate studies faculty at NECO.
+Dr. Rucker is currently teaching Human Anatomy and Ocular Physiology to students pursuing their four-year doctor of optometry degree and to students in the Accelerated Optometric Degree Program (AODP).
+In addition, Dr. Rucker supervises Masters students as part of the graduate research program.
+Dr. Rucker joined the faculty in 2009 as part of the College's initiative to become a leading myopia research optometrist.
+She brought with her several years of clinical experience as a British optometrist, as well as research experience as a vision scientist.

-Dr. Rucker earned a BSc in ophthalmic optics from Aston University, England, in 1980, and became a member of the College of Optometry in 1981.
-She earned a PhD in vision science from the State University of New York, New York, in 2004.
-Dr. Rucker held a postdoctoral position in Josh Wallman’s myopia laboratory at City College of the City University of New York for five years from 2004 to 2009.
+Dr. Rucker earned a B.Sc. in Ophthalmic Optics from Aston University, England, in 1980, and became a member of the College of Optometry in 1981.
+She has gained valuable clinical experience in the UK and in the Middle East.
+She earned a MSc., and then a PhD in Vision Science from the State University of New York, New York, in 2004.
+Dr. Rucker held a postdoctoral position in Josh Wallman’s myopia laboratory at City College of the City University of New York from 2004 to 2009.

 Visit Dr. Rucker's lab.

 Dr. Rucker studies the signals that provide cues for focusing the eye during ocular accommodation and during post-natal development.
 She has also looked at how near-sighted people and far-sighted people differ in their use of these signals.
 This research is important because once the mechanisms for controlling eye growth are understood, the environmental triggers for excessive growth can be regulated and treatments developed for controlling eye growth.